Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-Regarding the use of GenAI across SDLC (Table \ref{tab:rq2:SDLC} and Figure \ref{fig:sankey} - \textbf{RQ$_{2.1}$}), the requirement-to-architecture (Req-to-Arch) is used most frequently, as mentioned in 40\% of the papers.
+Regarding the use of GenAI across SALC (Table \ref{tab:rq2:SALC} and Figure \ref{fig:sankey} - \textbf{RQ$_{2.1}$}), the requirement-to-architecture (Req-to-Arch) is the most frequently targeted phase, as mentioned in 40\% (24) of the papers.
 This suggests that LLMs are frequently used to fill in the requirement and architectural design gap, to assist in mapping textual specifications into formal architectural representations.
-In fact, \oscite{Ahmad23} leveraged GenAI for collaborative architectural design to assist practitioners in designing the SA from requirements.
-Similarly, \oscite{Arias24} used ChatGPT to generate microservice names (architecture) based on the requirements.
+In fact, \wlcite{Ahmad23} leveraged GenAI for collaborative architectural design to assist practitioners in designing the SA from requirements.
+Similarly, \wlcite{Arias24} used ChatGPT to generate microservice names (architecture) based on the requirements.

-Following this, Architecture-to-Code (Arch-to-Code) is also a compelling use case, accounting for 32\% of the research.
+Following this, Architecture-to-Code (Arch-to-Code) is also a compelling use case, accounting for 32\% (19) of the research.
 This indicates a significant focus on using LLMs to automate or help in mapping architectural designs to implementation-level code.
-Following the same logic, \oscite{Arun25} used GenAI to generate a serverless function (code) from the architectural specification.
-A peculiar instance and the least explored one, nonetheless, is Architecture-to-Architecture (Arch-to-Arch) transitions, which only 3\% of the research covers, indicating the lack of the current community interest in enhancing, migrating, or converting architectures using LLMs.
-In line with this, \oscite{Pandini25} refactored the architectural smells using LLMs such as GPT-4 and LLaMA while \oscite{Rubei25} used Gemini 1.5 and GPT-4o to recommend resolutions of architectural violations.
+Following the same logic, \wlcite{Arun25} used GenAI to generate a serverless function (code) from the architectural specification.
+However, a peculiar instance and the least explored is Architecture-to-Architecture (Arch-to-Arch) transitions, which only 3\% (2) of the research covers, indicating the lack of current community interest in enhancing, migrating, or converting architectures using LLMs.
+In line with this, \wlcite{Pandini25} refactored the architectural smells using LLMs such as GPT-4 and LLaMA, while~\wlcite{Rubei25} used Gemini 1.5 and GPT-4o to recommend resolutions of architectural violations.

-On the other hand, code-to-architecture (13\%) and requirement-to-architecture-to-code (12\%) are fairly represented.
+On the other hand, code-to-architecture (8; 13\%) and requirement-to-architecture-to-code (7; 12\%) are fairly represented.
 The former is indicative of efforts toward reverse engineering existing codebases for architectural purposes.
-Consistently with this approach, \oscite{Diaz25} experimented with developing LLM-based architecture agents that could improve architecture decision-making starting from code, while \oscite{Fujitsu25} presented its LLM-based tool to perform the architectural reconstruction.
+Consistent with this approach, \wlcite{Diaz25} experimented with developing LLM-based architecture agents that could improve architecture decision-making starting from code, while \glcite{Fujitsu25} presented its LLM-based tool to perform the architectural reconstruction.